More or less, the musings of a graduate of a Scottish university, born in New York, formerly resident in South Africa, and now living in London.

 The University Mace was used in the Convocation ceremony beginning the academic year at Sewanee.
 The macebearer was, ex officio, the President of the Order of the Gownsmen.
 At the University of the South, honor students are accorded the right to wear a black gown.
 They corporately form the Order of the Gownsmen, and advise the student government and the administration on the running of the University.
 According to the University, the Mace was broken in 1997, and given its “controversial” nature the administration had little desire to have it repaired.

 Sadly, the University has recently been trying to downplay, well, itself, by downplaying its southern-ness.
 Most official school materials now refer to it as ‘Sewanee’, sometimes with ‘the University of the South’ in smaller letters.
-The name of the University has not officially changed – it should be noted the founders specifically rejected naming it the University of Sewanee – but the exercise in rebranding has been part of a general anti-traditional trend at the institution.
+The name of the University has not officially changed – the founders specifically rejected naming it the University of Sewanee – but the exercise in rebranding has been part of a general anti-traditional trend at the institution.

 The tradition of the University Mace will continue.
 At the moment, a wooden baton acts as a replacement, but a new mace is being designed by Waring McCrady, Professor Emeritus of French and son of the 11th Vice-Chancellor of the University of the South, Edward McCrady, who accepted the gift of the Claiborne-Armstrong mace.
 The University says the new mace “will honor the University’s four founding Southern bishops: Otey, Polk, Quintard and Elliott” while the repaired old mace will rest in the University’s historic display.
 (Those interested in Bishop Leonidas Polk, or more properly the Right Reverand Lieutenant-General Leonidas Polk, C.S.A., may take care to visit a website dedicated to his memory, from which I have found the preponderance of information on the University Mace, including the images.)